Jo de Fina

 Jo has been invited to judge D&AD, The Young Ones for The One Show, Ciclope Latino and Europe, Cannes Young Directors Awards, AWARD Australia, was Jury President for Film Craft at Spikes Asia and her films have played at festivals throughout the world including Toronto, Manchester and Cannes.
 She has spoken at Semi Permanent Auckland under invitation from RARE Global, and Spikes Asia, and her writing has featured on MamaMia.

-She is currently writing her debut novel, based on her experiences around her mothers dementia diagnosis and the subsequent events that unfolded, and developing a slate of long form projects including;
+She is currently completing her debut novel, based on her experiences around her mothers dementia diagnosis and the subsequent events that unfolded, and developing a slate of long form projects including;

 Fishman - Black Comedy series collaborating with Tony Rogers and Madeleine Dyer